dalemorson/mentoring-sessions/README.md

-# :notebook_with_decorative_cover: Mentoring Sessions
+# :notebook_with_decorative_cover: Template for Mentoring Sessions
-- A repository to share Cloudreach mentoring sessions.
+- A template repository to use in Cloudreach mentoring sessions.
 - These sessions are created based on topics picked from the [DevOps roadmap](https://roadmap.sh/devops).
 - Each topic should take roughly 45-60 minutes to work through, perfect for 1 hour weekly mentoring sessions.